 Posted By Windows Embedded Team

-The September 2013 optional feature updates are now available on MyOEM for:
+The September 2013 Optional Update is available on MyOEM for:

 If you have questions on accessing MyOEM, please email the OEM Customer Communications Care Team at OEM@microsoft.com.